norwytch/pitwaller/README.md

 ### Optional: label-calibrated tiers (`tier_calibration.py`)

-The p50/p90 defaults are free but arbitrary — they encode "how far from training data?", not "how much can I trust this?".
-Given a **labelled calibration set**, `tier_calibration.py` defines the tiers by what they actually promise, in two composed steps:
+The p50/p90 cuts answer "how far from training data?", not "how much can I trust this?".
+Given a labelled calibration set, `tier_calibration.py` sets the tiers by what they promise, in two steps:

-1. **Fuse the signals into one calibrated reliability score.** A monotonic map `[kNN distance, IF score, …] → P(correct)` (standardise + logistic regression) replaces *both* the percentile cuts and the AND/OR table with a single ordered, auditable score.
-It uses the *continuous* Isolation-Forest score (now exposed as `OODResult.if_score`) rather than the thresholded flag, so it fuses the raw signal instead of throwing information away.
-Fit quality is checked with a reliability diagram and ECE; the standardised coefficients show how each signal moves reliability.
+1. **Fuse the signals into one reliability score.** A logistic map `[kNN distance, IF score, …] → P(correct)` replaces both the percentile cuts and the AND/OR table with a single ordered score.
+It uses the continuous Isolation-Forest score (`OODResult.if_score`), not the thresholded flag, so no information is discarded.
+A reliability diagram and ECE check the fit; the coefficients show how each signal moves reliability.
-2. **Place the cuts at risk targets.** The cuts bound the **selective risk** of each *cumulative* accept set: accepting everything tiered HIGH keeps the error rate under `risk_high` (default 1%), accepting HIGH+MED under `risk_med` (default 5%), the rest LOW — exactly the quantity an operator routes on ("if I auto-accept HIGH, what's my error?").
-Pass `delta` for a finite-sample guarantee: a Hoeffding bound on the risk is tested down a nested sequence of thresholds (RCPS / fixed-sequence Learn-then-Test), so "HIGH" means *certified* ≤ `risk_high` error — at the cost of needing enough calibration points to certify a small risk (with `delta=None` the empirical max-coverage cut holds in-sample, with the usual out-of-sample slack).
+2. **Place the cuts at risk targets.** Each cut bounds the selective risk of a cumulative accept set: accept everything tiered HIGH and the error rate stays under `risk_high` (default 1%); accept HIGH+MED and it stays under `risk_med` (default 5%).
+This is what an operator routes on ("if I auto-accept HIGH, what's my error?").
+Pass `delta` for a finite-sample guarantee (a Hoeffding bound tested down a nested threshold sequence, RCPS-style), so HIGH means certified ≤ `risk_high` error.
+With `delta=None` the empirical cut holds in-sample, with the usual out-of-sample slack.

-It's strictly opt-in and non-breaking — the pipeline uses p50/p90 until you call `calibrate`:
+It's opt-in: the pipeline uses p50/p90 until you call `calibrate`:

 ```python
 pipe = ConfidencePipeline(embedder).fit(train_inputs)        # p50/p90 tiering